raingerber/find-css-matches/README.md

 type: `string`

 The HTML to search for matches.
-There should be a single root element.

 **styles**